 Apprenticeships work for business

-There are plenty of good reasons for businesses to sign up to our apprenticeship challenge by offering apprenticeships to new or existing staff.
+There are plenty of good reasons for businesses to offer apprenticeships to new or existing staff.

 Apprenticeships are a cost-effective way to recruit and train young people to meet the needs of your business.
 This is particularly true for small businesses which find the cost of staff overheads difficult to bear.